happybara-io/WorkflowBuddy/README.md

   - Run `flyctl ssh sftp shell -a < your app name >`, then `> get /usr/app/data/workflow_buddy.db`.
   - _Automated backups are on the roadmap._
 - _**(if necessary)**_ manually create any volumes that hadn't existed before.
 See notes above^.
 - `cd` to your cloned WB repo.
-Run `git pull` for the latest updates.
+Run `git fetch --all --tags` so you're local knows about all versions that have been tagged, then change to a specific version with `git checkout tags/v0.0.x -b v0.0.x-branch`.
   - If there were changes to `slack_app_manifest.template.yml`, you'll need to update [your Slack app](https://api.slack.com/apps/) with the latest and greatest.
   - If there were changes to the [secrets in Setup](#slack-app-setup), you will need to add those like was done above in [Cloud: Fly.io](#cloud-flyio).
-- Run `fly deploy` to put your changes in to the wild!
+- Run `fly deploy -a < your app name >` to put your changes in to the wild!

 #### Cloud: Other hosting providers